-Full-time Associate or Assistant Professors, and senior post-doctoral fellows at Pennington Biomedical Research Center and/or full-time faculty at other institutions who meet the following criteria:
+Full-time Associate or Assistant Professors, and senior post-doctoral fellows who meet the following criteria:

-- Early-stage investigators who do not have current or previous NIH (or equivalent) independent research support (excluding fellowship or career development awards) - Senior postdoctoral fellows need to be part of the institution for at least 1.5 year at the time the award would begin (July 2022), have plans for extramural funding and a career in an academic research setting. - Teams of junior (faculty or senior postdoc) and senior faculty (senior as mentor only) working together to tackle a question of high priority to the NORC. - Collaborative teams between basic, clinical, and population researchers working together to develop translational studies that pursue questions of high priority to the NORC.
-Collaborative projects with multiple areas of expertise are strongly encouraged. - If you have previously been awarded a NORC Pilot & Feasibility grant, scrutiny will be given to the novelty of proposed study and track towards independent funding
+- Early-stage investigators who do not have current or previous NIH (or equivalent) independent research support (excluding fellowship or career development awards) - Senior postdoctoral fellows need to be part of the institution for at least 1.5 year at the time the submission, have plans for extramural funding and a career in an academic research setting. - Teams of junior (faculty or senior postdoc) and senior faculty (senior as mentor only) working together to tackle a question of high priority to the NORC. - Collaborative teams between basic, clinical, and population researchers working together to develop translational studies that pursue questions of high priority to the NORC.
+Collaborative projects with multiple areas of expertise are strongly encouraged. - If you have previously been awarded a NORC Pilot & Feasibility grant, scrutiny will be given to the novelty of proposed study and track towards independent funding.